memtt/malt/README.md

 How to install
 --------------

-MATT use CMake for is build system you can install it by following the procudre :
+MATT use CMake for the build system but provide a simple configure wrapper for users familiar with autotools packaging so you can install by following the procedure :

+	mkdir build
+	cd build
+	../configure --prefix={YOUR_PREFIX}
+	make
+	make test
+	make install

+If you want more advance usage you need to call cmake by yourself so you can install it by following the procedure :

 	mkdir build
 	cd build